pi-ka-bu/LottoTest/README.md

 ### Running the Application

 When you run the application, you will be prompted to enter the maximum number of consecutive numbers to allow in a combination.
-Enter a number between 2 and 6.
+Enter a number between 2 and the value specified in `RegularCombinations` in the `appsettings.json` file.

 The application will then download a CSV file from the specified URL, process it, and generate valid lottery combinations.
 You will be prompted to enter the number of random combinations you would like to print on the console.
 The results will be displayed in a table format with even spaces.